List of Tohoku Initiatives

 Aizu-Compufarm

 Help local rural communities by providing technology and other training, as well as employment incubation.
-Our vision is to reuse existing assets, retain local rural populations and traditional Japanese culture & stimulate new solutions to solve global problems. (日本語 only)
+The project's vision is to reuse existing assets, retain local rural populations and traditional Japanese culture & stimulate new solutions to solve global problems. (日本語 only)

 Website E-Mail